OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 ### Target Lookup Query for R4J Folder Entity

-* OpsHub Integration Manager supports target lookup query on folder internal id.
+* <code class="expression">space.vars.SITENAME</code> supports target lookup query on folder internal id.
 * Target lookup query format is id=@other_system_field@.
 Where the "other_system_field" is a field in the source system and should contain the internal id of the folder which needs to be looked up.
 In case of root folder the id should be set to -1_ROOT.

 ### Target Lookup for Zephyr Entities